department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/update-prefilled-information.md

 ## Examples

-### Informational text after a set of uneditable information
+### Note after uneditable prefilled information

-Inform the user that they need to call VA to update this information.
-The specific numbers to call may vary by form.
+Inform the user that they need to call VA to find out how to update this information.
+The specific number to call will vary by form.

 {% include component-example.html
   class="x2"
   alt="A note to the user explaining why they can't edit personal information online.
 It starts with the bolded word 'Note' and ends with a link to find more detailed instructions on how to change their legal name." file="/images/patterns/help-users-to/update-prefilled-information/how-to-edit-personal-information.png" %}

-### Alert about where information will save
+### Alert informing user we'll save changes to VA.gov profile

-Inform users that their information will save to their profile before they make the changes.
-If your form does not save changes to VA profile by default, or you have a compelling reason why a specific field should not save to the profile, see the Radio button example below.
+Inform users that their changes will save to their profile before they make the changes.
+If your form does not save changes to VA.gov profile, use a radio button question instead (example below).

 {% include component-example.html
   class="x2"